-Back in 2017, some residents in the United States were treated to a total solar eclipse.
+Back in 2017, some United States residents were treated to a total solar eclipse.
 This astronomical phenomenon caused excitement for many.
-However, there was a large swath of the population that was not in the path of totality to view the eclipse in all of its splendor.
-With another solar eclipse coming to the US in 2024, will you be prepared for its arrival?
+However, there was a large swath of the population that wasn’t in the path of totality to view the eclipse in all of its splendor.
+With the Great North American Total Solar Eclipse 2024 approaching soon, will you be prepared for its arrival?

-An eclipse is a moment in time where the sun is obscured from sight by the moon.
-We call this a “rare” event, due to a number of factors.
-Yes, solar eclipses technically do happen more often that you may think, but their positioning isn’t often accessible.
+An eclipse is a moment in time when the sun is obscured from sight by the moon.
+We call this a “rare” event, due to several factors.
+Yes, solar eclipses technically do happen more often than you may think, but their positioning isn’t often accessible.

-An eclipse is a singularly unique event.
-We highly recommend that you take time to view the 2024 solar eclipse, which will take place on April 8, 2024.
-Because astronomers are able to track the movement of the earth and the moon, they can determine the cycles of eclipses that will come in the future.
+A total solar eclipse is a singularly unique event.
+We highly recommend that you take the time to view the solar eclipse, which will take place on April 8, 2024.
+Because astronomers are able to track the movement of the Earth and the moon, they can determine the cycles of eclipses that will come in the future.
 As such, scientists know the exact path an eclipse will take, how long it can be observed in a given area, and when it will disappear from view.
 Pretty amazing!

-If you’re hoping to catch a glimpse during the spring of 2024, here are some details that you should know.
+If you’re hoping to catch a glimpse of the Great North American Total Solar Eclipse 2024, here’s some pertinent info about the solar eclipse you should know:

 The full solar eclipse will begin at 12:38 PM Eastern Standard Time and will cease at 3:55 PM EST on the same day.

-The path of totality will pass through the following states in order of appearance:
+The Great North American Total Solar Eclipse 2024’s path of totality will pass through the following states in order of appearance:

 - New York